moorepants/me41055/content/pages/syllabus.rst

    duration of the course.
 Groups
    To attend the work sessions in-person, you must sign up for that week's group.
-It is first come, first serve for the 75 open slots.
+It is first come, first serve for the 75 open slots. *As of February 18th, this is no longer required.
+See note above.*

 .. _schedule page: {filename}/pages/schedule.rst
 .. _software page: {filename}/pages/software.rst